|Call: ||2010 (England & Wales), 2005 (New Zealand) |

-Karwan is developing a broad practice covering all main areas of Chambers’ work, with a particular focus on public law, human rights, immigration, inquests and inquiries, professional discipline, regulatory law and employment.
-He has been appointed to the Legal Services Board’s Panel of External Legal Advisors.
+Karwan has a broad practice covering all main areas of Chambers’ work, with a particular focus on public, regulatory, employment, immigration and environmental law.
+He has been appointed to the Legal Services Board’s Panel of External Legal Advisors and is the Regulatory and Environmental Law Advisor to the Minister of Natural Resources of the Kurdistan Regional Government.

-Karwan regularly appears before various courts and tribunals, including the High Court, the County Courts, the First-tier Tribunal and disciplinary panels.
+Karwan regularly represents clients before various courts and tribunals, and has appeared in the Supreme Court, the High Court, the County Courts, the First-tier and Upper Tribunals, as well as employment and disciplinary tribunals.
 He is also regularly instructed in drafting and advisory work.
 His most recent work has included:

 - several hearings in the First-tier Tribunal (Immigration and Asylum Chamber), in a range of asylum, deportation and managed migration cases;

-- extensive drafting and advisory work for a legal regulator on the review of its rules and regulations in light of the requirements of the Legal Services Act 2007, including advice on the need for and the wording of required amendments to the Act and other primary legislation;
+- extensive drafting and advisory work for the Intellectual Property Regulation Board on the review of its rules and regulations in light of the requirements of the Legal Services Act 2007, including advice on the need for and the wording of required amendments to the Act and other primary legislation;

 - a number of proceedings (including hearings of up to six days) before the Conduct and Competence Committee of the Nursing and Midwifery Council;

-- being instructed in a class action in an environmental matter; and
+- successfully resisting, as junior counsel, a class action in an environmental matter;

 During pupillage, Karwan was also involved in preparing written observations to the European Court of Human Rights, matters before the Court of Justice of the European Union (CJEU), Court of Appeal hearings in immigration and asylum matters, and VAT appeals.